The 12 top health insurance companies, reviewed!

 12. Highmark – 1.4% of healthcare

 - Highmark provides health insurance to over 5 million people in Pennsylvania, Delaware, and West Virginia.

 - Owns Visionworks chain of glasses stores, but just sold Davis Vision.

 - Fills cavities in 50 states via United Concordia Dental.

 - 77,000 physicians are a part of Highmark’s networks.

 - According to our graphic designer: “what is the A doing?
 What is that swoop?
 But I know what they’re called, now.”

 - J.D.
-Power ranking: highest overall experience rating in Delaware; highest customer service rating in West Virginia.
+Power ranking: historically strong in Delaware and West Virginia.

 - View Highmark Health Insurance Plans

 Another 113 companies split most of the remaining American health insurance market.

 Each of these companies will offer multiple different plans.
 They generally have to offer different plans in different states.
 They’ll even have doctors that participate in some of their plans but not others.